Meta tags perform several essential functions:

-- They affect how the page is displayed and what position it occupies in the index (output).
+- They affect the page’s display and its position in the index (output).

 - They help to promote the resource according to the most relevant queries of your target audience.